 Distance: 9 km | Ascent: 450 m | Descent: 150 m | Walking time: 3 hrs approx.

 From Kipi you descend to the Voidomatis river, which you cross via the old Mylos bridge.
-You then walk along the river and before crossing again via the beautiful Kokkorou bridge.
-Here you enter the upper end of the Vikos gorge, just a taster here of what is to come.
+You then walk along the river before crossing it again via the beautiful Kokkorou bridge.
+Here you enter the upper end of the Vikos Gorge, which gives you a little taster of what is to come.
 You cross the old Misiou stone bridge and ascend via a beautiful path to the gorge-side village of Vitsa.
 You continue to Monodendri where you will rest for the night.
 Monodendri is one of the most beautiful of the Zagori villages, and offers great views of the slopes of Tymfi and Astraka.

 Day 3: Monodendri Stone Forest

 Distance: 8 km | Ascent: 325 m | Descent: 325 m | Walking time: 2½ hrs approx.